fmiotello/fm-icebreaker/README.md

 Some reference material used for this project:

 * Chowning, J. (1973, September 1).
 "The Synthesis of Complex Audio Spectra by Means of Frequency Modulation".
-Retrieved September 27, 2020, from https://www.aes.org/e-lib/browse.cfm?elib=1954
+Journal of the Audio Engineering Society.
+Volume 21 Issue 7.
+526-534.

 * Chowning, J. M., &amp; Bristow, D. (1986).
 "FM Theory &amp; Applications: By Musicians For Musicians".
 Tokyo: Yamaha Music Foundation.

 * Avanzini, F., &amp; De Poli, G. (2012).
 "Algorithms for Sound and Music Computing".

+* Schubert, E., &amp; Wolfe, J. (2006).
+"Does Timbral Brightness Scale with Frequency and Spectral Centroid?".
+Acta Acustica united with Acustica.
+Volume 92.
+820-825.